dhrichards/GridapIce.jl/README.md

-# GridapIce
+# GridapIce 🚧🚧 Work in Progress 🚧🚧

-## Currently working:
- - Linear stokes with precondtioner
- - The above with PETSc in serial
+This package aims to solve the full-stokes equations for ice flow, with a variety of anisotropic tensor rheologies and coupled to fabric evolution and free surface evolution.
+It is currently working in serial with the aim of working in parallel.

 ## To do:
- - Precondtioned linear stokes with PETSc in parallel - runs but crashes atm
- - Nonlinear stokes with PETSc in serial
+ - Preconditioner for power-law rheology to run in parralel
- - Move mesh in parralel
+ - Periodic BCs in parralel
+ - Tests

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://dhrichards.github.io/GridapIce.jl/stable/)